pandorasNox/containerized-tools/README.md

-# dockerized-tools
+# containerize-tools

-Collection of indipendend tools which are encapsulated into a docker containers.
+Collection of indipendend tools which are encapsulated into a (docker) container.

 ## Why?
 Out there are a lot of build, task, bootstrapping and other tools.